infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 How should anyone decide what to do if they don't know the options?

-I'm not I'm not interested in gimmicks, or easy ways to earn.. tbh I'm just laying a foundation so that I don't have to think about how to make money, but instead pick through the options available with an entirely new skillset.
+I'm not I'm not interested in gimmicks, or easy ways to earn...
+I'm just laying a foundation so that I won't have to think about how to make money, but instead pick through the options available with an entirely new skillset.

 For the time being, I'm just collecting links, learning some [web-work fundamentals](https://web-work.tools), and picking up some gigs here and there to subsidise my education.